Cyril Ayris

-Cyril Ayris is an author from Western Australia who has, after a long career in journalism, written books with both topical and historical subjects.
+Cyril Ayris (born 1935) is an author from Western Australia who has, after a long career in journalism, written books on both topical and historical subjects.

+Life

+He is the son of Charles Ayris of Gainsborough, Lincolnshire, England, and his wife Phyllis Futter .He attended primary school in Lea.
+The family then emigrated to New Zealand around 1950, with Phyllis's parents.
+Cyril worked on a sheep station before moving to Australia.

-Originally a journalist, he had won two Arthur Lovekin Prize in Journalism awards.
-He was a journalist with The West Australian newspaper in Perth.
+As a journalist with The West Australian newspaper in Perth, he won two Arthur Lovekin Prize in Journalism awards, retiring in 1993.
 His stories were at stages also carried in other newspapers.

 Most items published by him after the 1990s list his status as Cyril Ayris freelance.